navtech-io/Simpleflow/docs/examples/examples.md

     error "Invalid name.
 Name should contain only alphabets."

 rule when arg.Age < 18 and arg.Country == "US" then
-    error "You are not allowed to register." end rule
+    error `Your age must be greater than 18 years in order to register in the united states.` end rule

 # Statements outside of the rules